-E. Financial Management and System of Internal Controls Questionnaire In accordance with 2 CFR 200.205, Federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
-To facilitate part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form.

-F. Disclosure of Lobbying Activities

-Any applicant that expends any funds for lobbying activities is to provide the detailed information requested on the form, Disclosure of Lobbying Activities (SF-LLL).
+- d.
+Financial management and system of internal controls questionnaire.
+In accordance with 2 CFR 200.205, federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a federal award.
+To facilitate part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form. - e.
+Disclosure of lobbying activities.
+Any applicant that expends any funds for lobbying activities is to provide the detailed information requested on the form, Disclosure of Lobbying Activities (SF-LLL). - f.
+Agency contact information.
+As a separate attachment, submit the names and contact information for key staff in the designated agency which receives the grant.
+Refer to Appendix J for staff and contact information to include.

-How to Apply
+How To Apply

 Applicants must submit applications through the Grants Management System (GMS), which provides support for the application, award, and management of awards at OJP.
 Applicants must register in GMS for each specific funding opportunity and should register immediately to meet the GMS registration deadline for this funding opportunity, especially if this is their first time using the system.
 Find complete instructions on how to register and submit an application in GMS here.
-Applicants that experience technical difficulties during this process should e-mail GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), Monday - Friday from 6:00 a.m. to midnight, Eastern Time, except federal holidays.
+Applicants that experience technical difficulties during this process should e-mail GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), Monday - Friday from 6:00 a.m. to midnight ET, except federal holidays.
 OJP recommends that applicants register immediately to prevent delays in submitting an application package by the deadline.